Overcome your content marketing challenges with these expert tips. Content marketing doesn’t have to be a struggle!

 The problem is some businesses get hung up on this step.
 It is easy to go too broad or too narrow when identifying your target audience.

 The solution is to start broad, then zero in on your target audiences—segment by segment.
-By creating subcategories of your target audiences, you will be able to make the content that is relevant to readers.
-Although, you should still keep the broader audience in mind so you’ll still appeal to readers consuming your content for the first time.
+By creating subcategories of your target audiences, you will be able to make content that is relevant to readers.
+However, you should still keep the broader audience in mind so you’ll still appeal to readers consuming your content for the first time.